FedorViest/BIT/projekt/README.md

 5. Install requirements with command `pip install -r requirements.txt`
 6. To run the program type in `uvicorn main:app --host 127.0.0.1 --port 8000` (you can change host and port to suit your preferences)

+### If downloading release:

+1. Download bit_project.zip from this link `https://github.com/FedorViest/BIT/releases/tag/v1.0.0`
+2. Unzip into selected folder
+3. Follow the same process from **step 2** in Installation and run guide

 ---